+Table 4.
+ARCHER stripe size performance, maximum stripe count raw data.

 Stripe size was found to have a limited effect on the write performance, with the peak for all three sizes being approximately 16,000 MiB/s as before and the measured differences being in-line with the expected variance caused by file system contention.
 All three settings are shown to be detrimental as core counts increase beyond this performance peak, an effect attributed to increased file locking times and OST contention.

 Data Size